Mueller Report Confirms Years Of Reporting On Donald Trump, Showing That Journalists Were Right All Along

 — CNN (@CNN) April 20, 2019

-Yet in case after case, Mueller’s findings have served to clarify and reinforce the general narrative described collective by the media over the last couple of years, potentially lending credibility to mainstream journalists as the U.S. turns the corner into the second half of Trump’s term.
+Yet, in case after case, Mueller’s findings have served to clarify and reinforce the general narrative-described-collective by the media over the last couple of years, potentially lending credibility to mainstream journalists as the U.S. turns the corner into the second half of Trump’s term.